Ohio Accidents

 Ohio Steam Railroad Accidents

-Three Ohio railroad accidents outside of the Columbus area are part of the lore of Columbus railroading.
+Four Ohio railroad accidents outside of the Columbus area are part of the lore of Columbus railroading.
 Two occurred on lines that went through Columbus.
-The Ashtabula bridge collapse would advance railroad bridge engineering, eliminating cast iron in bridge construction.
+The collapse of the Ashtabula bridge would advance railroad bridge engineering, eliminating cast iron in bridge construction.

 The wreck of the Cleveland Akron & Columbus gas-electric motor car near Cuyahoga Falls, Ohio, would help eliminate gasoline to power railcars in Ohio and elsewhere on the Pennsylvania Railroad.